Read Walter Benjamin with voice, context, and method in the same frame.

 Prompt 2: Identify Walter Benjamin's major concepts, methods, or questions.

-1. Aura: Mechanical reproduction changes how artworks appear, travel, and command attention.
+1. Aura: mechanical reproduction changes how artworks appear, travel, and command attention.

-2. Dialectical image: History can become legible in a charged fragment rather than a smooth narrative.
+2. Dialectical image: history can become legible in a charged fragment rather than a smooth narrative.

-3. Messianic time: Redemption interrupts progress-talk and asks what the present owes the defeated.
+3. Messianic time: redemption interrupts progress-talk and asks what the present owes the defeated.

-4. Flaneur: Modern urban experience becomes a way of reading capitalism's dream-life.
+4. Flaneur: modern urban experience becomes a way of reading capitalism's dream-life.

 Prompt 3: Where does Walter Benjamin's view face its strongest objection?

-1. Strongest objection: Whether poetic compression reveals what systematic prose misses or lets ambiguity do too much unpaid labor.
+2. Why the objection bites: Whether poetic compression reveals what systematic prose misses or lets ambiguity do too much unpaid labor.

 Prompt 4: How should a contemporary reader begin with Walter Benjamin?